bepu/bepuphysics2/Documentation/roadmap.md

 # Roadmap

 This is a high level plan for future development.
+All dates and features are goals, not guarantees.
 For a detailed breakdown of tasks in progress, check the [issues](https://github.com/bepu/bepuphysics2/issues) page.

-## Near future (Q4 2017-Q1 2018)
+## Near future (Q1-Q2 2018)

 The big goals for the initial version are:
-- Basic feature set covering most games.
 - Performance should generally be an order of magnitude better than v1.
 - Stuff should tend to be automatically stable with as few tuning knobs as possible.
 In particular, it should avoid *global* tuning knobs.
 The use of an iterative solver means there are still mass ratio issues, but fiddly details like scale should just go away.

-The core feature set should include stuff like:
-- Zoo of convex and nonconvex collision shapes, with associated contact tests
-- Ray casts and sweeps, both simulation-wide and low level primitives
-- Zoo of common constraints
-- Automatic activity management
-- Continuous collision detection

 Note that this release will lack many of v1's built in features, like:
-- Buoyancy
+- Buoyancy.
-- Full featured character controller (though I will likely provide a simple example version in the demos, just without the full upstepping/downstepping/stance shifting feature set)
+- Full featured character controller (though I will likely provide a simple example version in the demos, just without the full upstepping/downstepping/stance shifting feature set).
-- Dedicated vehicle type
+- Dedicated vehicle type.

+The initial version will be split into incremental stages: alpha, beta, and release.

+### Alpha (February 2018)
+This will be the first version that is likely to be useful to anyone, but not everyone.
+- Spheres, capsules, and boxes.
+- List-based compound shape type.
+Primarily useful for small groups of shapes.
+- Basic non-contact constraints.
+Should be able to simulate a ragdoll.
+- Some extra convenience types for accessing body data.

+### Beta (March-April 2018)
+The beta should be able to support most games, but will still be missing some important pieces.
+- Triangulated mesh colliders with boundary smoothing.
+- Tree-accelerated compound for larger collections of shapes.
+- Simulation-wide ray and shape casts.
+- A few additional common constraint types.

+### Release (March-May 2018)
+Should be able to support the core features required by physically complex games.
+- Better handling of some dangerous performance corner cases in the solver.
+- Fully enabled CCD.
+- Convex hulls.
+- Additional ease of use features, especially for supplying custom body properties to collision filtering and velocity integration.
+- More educational demos, including some deeper dives like showing how to create a custom voxel world collidable.

+### Nice-to-haves
+There are a few features which aren't fundamentally required for a release, but which are still high value.
+These might get pulled into one of the above milestones if possible.
+If they don't make it into the first version, they'll probably show up later.
+- Further broad phase improvements.
+- Experimental general convex boundary smoothing.
+- Cylinders and cones.

 ## Medium term (Q2 2018-Q2 2019)